arizvisa/ida-minsc/docs/static/tutorials.rst

 1. Most multicased functions have a variation that takes no parameters in order to imply the current address.
-Another way to do this, however, is to use :py:func:`database.here` which is aliased as :py:func:`database.h`.
-This function is called so often however, that its been imported into the root namespace of this plugin.
-So we can literally just call :py:func:`h`.
+Another way to do this, however, is to use :py:func:`database.here` which is aliased as :py:func:`database.h<database.here>`.
+This function is called so often, however, that its been imported into the default namespace of this plugin.
+So we can literally just call :py:func:`h()<database.here>`.

 .. code-block:: python

    > print hex(h())

-2. To disassemble this instruction, we'll rely on the :py:func:`database.diassemble` function that is aliased as :py:func:`database.disasm`.
+2. To disassemble this instruction, we'll rely on the :py:func:`database.disassemble` function that is aliased as :py:func:`database.disasm<database.disassemble>`.

 .. code-block:: python